-The high tourism season of Sri Lanka between late October and early April, when the monsoon wind leaves the south, west coast and settle over the east coast.
-This is the best period for salt water-based activities and Indian ocean settles to a lake-like calm.
+The high tourism season of Sri Lanka is between late October and early April, when the monsoon wind leaves the south, and west coast and settles over the east coast.
+This is the best period for saltwater-based activities and the Indian ocean settles to a lake-like calm.

-Most international travellers opt to visit Sri Lanka during this period, invariably means this is the most expensive holiday season on the island.
-As the demand for accommodation, transport and sightseeing increases so is the rates.
-There are bargain hotels and quieter beaches are to be found on the shoulder-season from April to May, but please keep in mind that there can be more rainy days during this period.
+Most international travellers opt to visit Sri Lanka during this period, which invariably means this is the most expensive holiday season on the island.
+As the demand for accommodation, transport and sightseeing increases so are the rates.
+There are bargain hotels and quieter beaches to be found during the shoulder season from April to May, but please keep in mind that there can be more rainy days during this period.

 BENTOTA TOUR IN THE LOW SEASON

 The low season starts at the end of April and exists till the ends of October, during this time the west and sudden coast sea a large drop of tourist arrival due to the bad weather on the Bentota beach.

 The sea is rough and not suitable for watersports, the sea whips up making it dangerous to swim anywhere along the west coast.
 During this period more frequent rain resulted from the monsoon wind and there is a spike in temperature too.
 In some cases, the temperature rises to around 34C, especially in the month of June and July.